Molonglo Dental Surgery / Emergency dentist canberra

 We do cater for after hours emergency.
 0457123000 to book after hours emergency.
 In the event of a medical emergency, call your treating Doctor or 000 immediately.

 Dental pain usually comes without any warning.
 When a dental emergency strikes, the worst thing you can do is panic.
-What you need to do is stay calm, pick up the phone and book an Emergency Appointment with a trusted dentist that offers Dental Emergency Services.
+What you need to do is stay calm, pick up the phone and book an Emergency Appointment with a trusted dentist in Canberra that offers Dental Emergency Services.

 Not all dental clinics offer emergency services, so it is always a good idea to have the contact of an Emergency Dentist on hand.
 Not only will you be in the care of a professional dentist, but he or she will also be trained to handle your situation in a calm and methodical way.

 At Molonglo Dental Surgery, we give priority to patients who are caught in a dental emergency.
 We understand that it can be a trying situation, particularly if children are involved.
 However, it is important to stay calm so that you do not overreact or generate unnecessary tension.

 At Molonglo Dental Surgery in Canberra, you can find assurance in a team of Emergency Dental Professionals who are trained to handle situations such as the one you’re in.
 Not only do we provide Emergency Appointments as a matter of priority, but we are also professionally equipped to handle emergency situations and patients who may be in physical pain or under emotional stress.

 Whether the dental situation has to do with an injury or accident, sudden pain or trauma, it can be managed in a calm and professional way.
 Do not delay responding to a dental emergency.
 If you are experiencing one right now, stay calm and call Molonglo Dental Surgery on 02 6287 1222.
 We do cater for after – hours emergency.
 Call 0457123000 to book after hours emergency.
 In the event of a medical emergency, call your treating GP or 000 immediately.